ioccc-src/winner/1985/lycklama/README.md

 ## Judges' comments:

-Run the program without any arguments.
-Type in some very long lines and notice how it redisplays it.
+Run the program, redirecting a file into it, and notice how it redisplays it.
+For instance try:

+	./lycklama < lycklama.c

 The program itself looks like tty noise.
-Notice that even 'define' in #define can be defined.

-NOTE: This entry requires a non-standard K&R C compiler to compile.
+In the past 'define' in `#define` could even be defined but to get this to work on modern systems we had to change the `#o` lines to `#define`.

 Copyright (c) 1985, Landon Curt Noll & Larry Bassel.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is